This blog may contain affiliate links. Read our disclosure policy for more info.

 The restaurant doesn’t serve alcohol, but as I said before, we managed to bring a couple of beers on board with us when the train stopped to pick up more passengers.
 The train does stop occasionally but not for long and it isn’t encouraged to get off as it WILL leave without you and without notice.

 I risked it anyways at one stop and jumped off to buy a couple of beers.
 At this stop in particular, there were many locals waiting for the train to arrive to sell their goods.

 The sleeping part was a challenge though.
 The whole time we were awake we were shocked at the amount the train bounced around.
 It was like sleeping on a cheap rusty roller coaster.

-My sleep was made up of short naps with waking up to the feeling of butterflies in my stomach from the violent movements of the train.
+My sleep was made up of short naps and waking up to the feeling of butterflies in my stomach from the violent movements of the train.